 3. Customer Retention Rate (CRR)

-Customer Retention Rate (CRR) is a metric used to measure how many customers your company is able to keep over time.
+Customer Retention Rate (CRR) is a metric used to measure how many customers your company can keep over time.

-This metric is a more valuable alternative to NPS because it shows you exactly how many customers you keep over time.
+This metric is a more valuable alternative to NPS because it shows exactly how many customers you’re able to retain.

 This metric is calculated by subtracting the number of new customers from that period from the number of customers at the end of the period, then dividing that number by the number of customers at the start of that period.
 Multiply that number by 100 to get your CRR.